Physical and Metaphysical stress: The two way street

 By using our imagination we can create significant stress.
 Our imagination can conjure up very elaborate futuristic issues that in most cases will result in nothing.
 For example, we may open our bank account to find that we have little money which was unexpected.
 Our mind can develop all sort of harming scenarios that can create a considerable amount of stress (the stress head).
 With further investigation we find that our employer is running late in payment for some reason.
 Worrying about money, or the lack of, is one of the most identifiable causes of metaphysical stress.

 Physical Stress from Metaphysical Stress

-What we think about, and our relationship with how we think about it, directly effects our nervous system.
+What we think about, and our relationship with how we think about it, directly affects our nervous system.
 Worrying can cause continual stress and over time we can find ourselves in a heightened state of anxiety (nervous energy).
-When our nervous system is elevated it requires more nutrients, vitamins, minerals and energy to resolve stress and if our body doesn’t have the available nutrients to do the biological process necessary to heal, the state of stress continues affecting us further in other ways - what we call ‘stress cycling’.
+When our nervous system is elevated it requires more nutrients, vitamins, minerals and energy to resolve stress and if our body doesn't have the available nutrients to do the biological process necessary to heal, the state of stress continues affecting us further in other ways - what we call 'stress cycling'.

 Creating a wellness plan